rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

    Depending on the nature of the flow, the JSON object is systematically deserialized into appropriate objects.
 For instance, standard flows translate into 'IpFlow' objects, whereas flows related to the Domain Name System (DNS) become 'DnsFlow' objects.
 This approach ensures that no crucial IPFIX information gets overlooked.

 3. **Temporal Grouping**:
    To offer a structured analysis, the flows are organized using a time window mechanism that operates on a hopping principle.
-Both the window size and the hop duration are configurable, providing flexibility in how the data is temporally segmented.
+The window size and the hop duration are configurable, providing flexibility in how the data is temporally segmented.

 4. **Spatial Grouping**:
    Within these designated time windows, flows are further categorized based on their source and destination IP addresses.
 By doing so, the Context Builder can pinpoint individual endpoint hosts and collate the relevant flows for them, representing both outgoing (initiated) and incoming (accepted) connections.